waltertan12/blog/_posts/2018-05-01-how-to-frontend-part-1.md

 That said, let's explore option 2.

 ### Building the DOM with JavaScript
-Fortunately, the DOM provides a nice API to dyamically build up the DOM.
+Fortunately, the DOM provides a nice API to dynamically build up the DOM.

 Here are the three key methods we're going to use:
 - [`Document#createElement`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement)